Purdue-CSUSB/purdueusb.com/README.md

 ### Installation & Setup

-Please follow the installation instructions found on the [Jekyll Website](https://jekyllrb.com/docs/installation/).
+This project contains submodule dependencies, so clone using `git clone --recursive git@github.com:Purdue-CSUSB/purdueusb.com.git`.
+If you forgot to do this, run `git submodule update --init --recursive` in the project root.

+You can get Jekyll running by following the [installation tutorial](https://jekyllrb.com/docs/installation/).
 There are instructions for Windows, macOS, and Linux.
-Once Jekyll is properly installed, clone the repository.
-Then, run `bundle exec jekyll serve` in the repository's root directory.
+Once Jekyll is properly installed, run `bundle exec jekyll serve` in the repository's root directory.

-  - Linux users: you can use `run.sh [-hilpt]` to run the jekyll build server conveniently.
+  - **Linux users**: you can use `run.sh [-hilpt]` to run the jekyll build server conveniently.
-    - -h) Run in headless mode (don't open your browser automatically).
+    - -h) Headless mode (don't open your browser automatically).
     - -i) Run `bundle install` at start.
-    - -l) Live server (may cause cache buildup and require browser restart).
+    - -l) Live server (can cause gigabytes of cache buildup and require browser restart).
-    - -p) Production mode
+    - -p) Production mode: runs `purgecss` (~6s) and `jekyll-minifier` (~30s).
-    - -t) Show traceback
+    - -t) Debug mode, shows traceback.

 ### TODO